ApexProgrammer/project-corvette/README.md

 ## 📜 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- All the amazing Corvette enthusiasts who keep the passion alive
-- The open source community for their invaluable contributions
-- Chevrolet for creating an automotive legend

 <div align="center">
   <p>Made with ❤️ by Corvette enthusiasts, for Corvette enthusiasts</p>